yohannes-zekariyas/-ethiopian-event-logger/README.md

 This is a simple C++ console program that lets users add, view, search, save, and load events using the Ethiopian calendar.
 I built this project to practice basic C++ programming concepts such as dynamic memory, file handling, structures, and input validation.

 ✨ Features

-1. Add events with:
+1.Add events with:
 Event title

 Event description